guillaumesenger/SSR-Extremes/README.md

 Folder containing custom functions used across multiple notebooks and scripts.

 ### `my_functions_examples.ipynb`
 Notebook demonstrating the usage and functionality of functions in the `my_functions` folder.
+The `SSR_GFDL_ESM4.pickle' is used as an example time series to illustrate the `Compute_SREs` function from the `my_functions` folder.

 ### `Get_Data_Local.py`
 Script loading CMIP6 time series for a grid box containing a specific location